 The Fall Protection program applies to anyone who may be working at heights at WCM, including all students, employees, and volunteers working in laboratory, clinical, and administrative/service work environments.
-Working at heights involves any work that would present a potential fall of greater than four feet.
+Working at heights involves any work that presents a fall hazard of greater than four feet.